Friday, 12 June 2026

 First up in the news this week

-Fudge's Lounging in The Catservatory
+Fudge's Relaxing in The Garden

 A decorative floral divider featuring bright green grass topped with pink roses, small blue blossoms, and delicate white flowers arranged in a colourful, symmetrical spring design.